kuzzleio/sdk-javascript/doc/6/getting-started/react/with-redux/index.md

 <<< ./snippets/sagas.js.snippet[js]

 As you can see we don't push the new message in our state on message creation.
-Actually, We'll subscribe to the collection that contains our messages.
+Now, we need to subscribe to changes made on the collection containing our messages.
 So let's create our `_subscribeToNewMessages()` function in the `app` class in _src/App.js_ file.
-It will call the realtime controller of Kuzzle to allow us to [receive notifications](/sdk/js/6/controllers/realtime/subscribe/) on message creation:
+It will call Kuzzle's realtime controller to allow us to [receive notifications](/sdk/js/6/controllers/realtime/subscribe/) on message creations:

 <<< ./snippets/App.js.snippet:8[js]

-Then, just add an input field, bond to the `message` property and a button which calls our `sendMessage()` function:
+Then, just add an input field bound to the `message` property, and a button calling our `sendMessage()` function:

 <<< ./snippets/App.js.snippet:12[html]

-We need to update our `message` state property when this input change, as you can see, the `onChange` event is binded to an `handleChange()` method.
+We need to update our `message` state property when this input changes.
+To do that, the `onChange` event is bound to an `handleChange()` method.
 Let's create in the `app` class:

 <<< ./snippets/App.js.snippet:9[js]